WTC VCF Cancer Payouts

 A diagnosis of cancer is always stressful and potentially tragic.
 Except for genetic cases, cancer is often random and difficult to predict.
 That’s not the case when you develop cancer due to toxic dust exposure from the terrorist attacks of September 11, 2001.
 Whether you worked as a unit of first responders, as part of a debris removal crew, or simply lived or worked in the area, you could be eligible for compensation from the September 11th Victim Compensation Fund Act.
 The VCF provides financial support to eligible people with one of more than 75 types of cancer.

 Do You Qualify for A WTC VCF Cancer Payout?

-Based in New York City, Fuchsberg – Cannata Law Firms combines the expertise of two premier personal injury and victim’s rights law firms.
-This means we have double the resources to assist you with determining your eligibility for compensation from the VCF, applying to the World Trade Center Health Program, and filing a VCF claim.
+Based in New York City, Gregory Cannata & Associates has the expertise to assist you with determining your eligibility for compensation from the VCF, applying to the World Trade Center Health Program, and filing a VCF claim.

 Even if you have applied in the past and received a denial or aren’t sure if you meet current eligibility guidelines, we encourage you to reserve your free consultation by calling 1-888-WTC-VICTIM.
 We do not charge a fee for our initial consultation.
 You also don’t need to worry about paying anything upfront for our legal services.
 If we are successful in helping you obtain money from the September 11th Victim Compensation Fund, we collect our fee at that time.
 Your attorney will go over fees and percentages during your first meeting there is never a fee charged unless we receive an award from the VCF.